 The final Plan/Supplemental Environmental Impact Statement (SEIS) for winter use was released to the public in February 2013 and the Record of Decision (ROD) was signed in September 2013.
 The ROD identified a Selected Alternative for the management of winter use in Yellowstone National Park that permits up to 110 transportation events per day.
 Together, these documents also laid the foundation for a new paradigm in winter use management, including the development of a collaborative adaptive management program to inform and improve winter use management.

 Adaptive management is a set of management practices that blends science and public engagement, and is designed to address complex natural resource management challenges.
 Adaptive management relies on a three-step process—management, monitoring, and evaluation—to improve resource management and protection.
 Adaptive management has been implemented across the National Park System and the globe to address challenging environmental conservation questions.
 It enables natural resource managers to acknowledge uncertainties in the management of natural systems and respond to changing resource conditions while working with the public and interested stakeholders.
 Collaborative adaptive management, the approach Yellowstone is taking, is a type of adaptive management that emphasizes joint learning and active partnership between managers, scientists, and other stakeholders, including the public.

 Adaptive Management in Yellowstone

 Adaptive management describes both the program and the management process the National Park Service (NPS) will use to continually evaluate and improve winter use management in Yellowstone National Park.
-Yellowstone managers initiated an Adaptive Management Program in the fall of 2013 that will oversee the adaptive management process, including public and stakeholder engagement, the design of monitoring tools, and the preparation of an adaptive management plan.
+Yellowstone managers initiated an Adaptive Management Program in the fall of 2013 that will oversee the adaptive management process, including public and stakeholder engagement, the design of monitoring tools, and the adaptive management plan.

 Primary Objectives for Yellowstone's Adaptive Management Program